All about the budget and prices of a trip to Chile!

 To get an idea of the budget of a trip to Chile, I will provide you with some examples.

-• The average budget for a comfortable 3-week trip to the north and south of Chile: $185 USD per day per person based on a party of 2 people.
+- The average budget for a comfortable 3-week trip to the north and south of Chile: 250 USD per day per person based on 2 people.

-• For a comfortable trip to Easter Island, the travel budget is $232 USD per person per day on average (based on 2 people).
+- For a comfort trip to Easter Island, the travel budget is 300 USD per person per day on average (based on 2 people).

-• The average budget for an all-inclusive trip to Patagonia in both Chile and Argentina is $220 USD per day per person (based on 2 people).
+- The average budget for an all-inclusive trip to Patagonia, Chile and Argentina is 230 euros per day per person (based on 2 people).

-• Luxurious getaways that venture to Tierra del Fuego and Ushuaia are around $278 USD per day per person (based on two people).
+- Luxurious getaways that venture to Tierra del Fuego and Ushuaia cost around 280 USD per day per person (based on two people).

 But at TravelCoachChile, no two quotes are the same!
 Each of our tour plans costs the price the traveler has chosen.
-Then, we create an itinerary together, packed with the ideal discoveries according to the budget and desires of each traveler.
+Then, we let’s create together the trip of your dreams to Chile, according to the budget and desires, the ideal discoveries.
 Our itineraries include domestic flights, accommodations, transportation, guides, and activities.
 In short, it’s an almost all-inclusive formula.

 Florence